Edge for Private Cloud v. 4.16.09

 > keytool -importkeystore -srckeystore keystore.pkcs12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype jks

-If you have to specify a key alias, such as when configuring TLS between a Router and Message Processor, include the "-alias" option:
+If you have to specify a key alias, such as when configuring TLS between a Router and Message Processor, include the "-name" option to the openssl command:

 > keytool -importkeystore -srckeystore keystore.pkcs12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype jks -alias devtest